Real Madrid confirms Xabi Alonso is returning as 'one of the best coaches in the world'

 As a player for Spain and Madrid, Alonso displayed an understanding of the game and technical skills that created time and space for himself, and opportunities for others.
 Real Sociedad and Liverpool previously benefited from his intelligence in midfield.
 He helped the latter to the Champions League title in 2005.

-Alonso starred as a player as Madrid won a Spanish league title in 2012 and the 2014 Champions League before leaving for three Bundesliga titles with Bayern Munich.
+Alonso starred as a Madrid player, winning six titles, including the Spanish league in 2012 and the 2014 Champions League before leaving for three Bundesliga titles with Bayern Munich.

 There was always a feeling in Madrid he would return.
 The club takes pride in bringing former greats back for coaching or management roles, like Zinedine Zidane or Jorge Valdano, and Alonso seemed predestined for coaching after a playing career spent managing teammates.